starr-dusT/dotfiles/provision/readme.md

 git clone https://github.com/starr-dusT/dotfiles ~/.local/share/chezmoi
 ```

 3. Copy existing configuration files from another host and modify as needed.
-For most configs, move the installer created `configuration-hardware.nix` to dotfiles (e.g. `provision/hosts/<host>/hardware.nix`); however, role-based installs like `htpc` and `wsl` either do not require a `hardware.nix` file or the flake imports `hardware-configuration.nix` from `/etc/nixos`.
+For most configs, move the installer created `configuration-hardware.nix` to dotfiles (e.g. `provision/hosts/<host>/hardware.nix`).

 4. If required move agenix keypairs to `~/.ssh/keys/{age,age.pub}`.
 A new keypair may be required and agenix files will need to be rekeyed on another system.